Pernio and chilblains are a painful abnormal reaction of the small blood vessels in the skin when exposed to cold temperatures.

 Pernio starts during the winter (when the weather gets colder) – the initial symptoms include burning and itching in the area of the developing chilblain.
 These symptoms are often intensified when going into a warm room.
 There is often some swelling and redness.
 In many cases, the skin over the chilblain can break down and becomes a sore (ulcer).
 An infection may develop in the chilblain.

 Chilblains often occur in some people every year, for the rest of their lives.
-In other’s, chilblains occur for several years and then just stop occurring.
-The reason for these patterns of occurrence of chilblains is not known.
-As they are more common in females, there may be a hormonal influence on the development of chilblains.
+In other’s, chilblains occur for several years and then stop.
+The reason for these patterns of occurrence is not known.
+They are more common in females and there may be a hormonal influence on the development of chilblains.

-Factors that contribute to tendency to pernio include, a familial tendency, poor circulation, anemia, poor nutrition, hormonal changes, smoking, some connective tissue disorders and some bone marrow disorders.
+Factors that contribute to pernio include, a familial tendency, poor circulation, anemia, poor nutrition, hormonal changes, smoking, certain connective tissue disorders, and certain bone marrow disorders.
 Damp living conditions may also increase the risk for chilblains.